 401(k) for small business in St. Louis County, MO.
-Initiating a 401(k) plan for your small business in St. Louis County, MO provides various benefits to both employers and employees, helping businesses offer more security and benefits to prospective employees.
-Beyond just offering more benefits than competitors, providing a 401(k) plan also affords numerous tax benefits for both employers and employees.
-But, some business owners might not be sure if they want to move forward because of the time involved in setting up and maintaining a plan, in addition to the complex web of regulations, laws, and investment opportunities available.
+Creating a 401(k) plan for your small business in St. Louis County, MO can offer numerous benefits to both employers and employees, helping businesses stand out and provide long-term financial security to their employees.
+In addition to offering more benefits than competitors, providing a 401(k) plan also offers numerous tax benefits for both employers and employees.
+But, some business owners might not be sure if they want to move forward because of the time involved in establishing and operating a plan, as well as the complexities of investment and financial regulations.

 Should I Establish a 401(k) For My St. Louis County, MO Small Business?

-- Safe Harbor Provision — If you decide to set up a Safe Harbor 401(k), as an employer you would be required to make contributions that are fully vested when made.
+- Safe Harbor Provision — If you decide to set up a Safe Harbor 401(k), as an employer you would be obligated to make contributions that are fully vested when made.
 There are four ways in which an employer can contribute:

 - With matching contributions, the employer must match 100% of each eligible employee's contributions up to 3% of their compensation, plus an additional 50% match on the next 2% of their compensation.